Jair Jurrjens: Colorado Rockies

 On July 2, 2014, Jurrjens was traded to the Colorado Rockies for minor league first baseman Harold Riggins.
 Jurrjens made his 2014 major league debut on July 4, his first MLB start since June 29, 2013, pitching 4 2/3 innings and allowing eight runs on 12 hits.
 After the start, Jurrjens was taken to the hospital, though his "breathing problem" had since ceased.
 He said "It was super scary.
 Every time I needed to take a deep breath, I couldn't do it."
 Rockies manager Walt Weiss said the altitude may have affected Jurrjens in his first appearance.

-He was designated for assignment on July 21 and was resigned to a minor league contract.
+Jurrjens was designated for assignment on July 21 and was re-signed to a minor league contract.
 In 2014, he was 0–1 with a 10.61 ERA for the Rockies in two starts and 0–5 with a 4.60 ERA for the Triple-A Colorado Springs Sky Sox in eight starts.

 Jurrjens elected free agency in October 2014, but was re-signed by the Rockies to a minor league deal and began 2015 with the Rockies' new Triple-A affiliate, the Albuquerque Isotopes.
 He was released by the Rockies on August 28, after posting a 2–5 record and a 6.88 ERA in 17 games for the Isotopes.